ralexa05/BGLOLabels/README.md

-# Black Greek Letter Orgs Labeler
+# Labels 4 The Culture

 Use this repository to add your affiliation with a Black Greek Letter Organization (BGLO) to your Bluesky profile.
 Click the "Use this template" button above to create a new repository, and then follow the instructions below.